USDA FoodKeeper – Cold Storage Guidelines

 Other smoked fish like mackerel or trout

-The expiration date on commercially canned smoked herring fillets indicates the date until which the product is guaranteed to be safe to consume.
+The expiration date on commercially canned smoked herring fillets indicates the date until which the product is may be safe if properly stored to consume.
 Beyond this date, there is an increased risk of spoilage and foodborne illness.
 Best quality, on the other hand, refers to the period during which the product is at its peak flavor, texture, and overall quality.
 While the product may still be safe to eat after the best quality date, it may have deteriorated in taste and texture.

 When checking if opened commercially canned smoked herring fillets (kippers) have gone bad, look for any signs of mold, discoloration, or a slimy texture.
 Additionally, a strong sour or off-putting smell is a clear indicator of spoilage.
-If you notice any of these signs, it's best to discard the fish to prevent foodborne illness.
+If you notice any of these signs, it's best to discard the fish to reduce the risk of foodborne illness.

 When dealing with commercially canned opened smoked herring fillets (kippers), it is essential to handle them with care to prevent foodborne illnesses.
 Bacteria such as Clostridium botulinum can thrive in anaerobic environments like canned fish if not stored properly.
 Ensure that the can is intact, not bulging, leaking, or showing any signs of damage.
 Once opened, refrigerate any unused portions promptly to prevent bacterial growth.
 Consume within a few days after opening and always follow proper hygiene practices when handling seafood products.